 - A project to be presented at the Great Lakes Pharmacy Resident Conference or a national pharmacy meeting with a publishable manuscript

-- Journal Clubs, Leadership Presentations, and Continuing Education Seminars
+- Journal Clubs, Leadership Presentations and Seminars to pharmacy staff and students

 - Quality and Residency Improvement projects